-There were soon numerous merchants, churches and businesses that supported this thriving new agricultural community from in and around the surrounding area.
-A post office, hotel, blacksmith shop, automobile repair shop, schools, cotton gins and even electricity, street lights and public water.
+There were soon numerous merchants, churches, and businesses that supported this thriving new agricultural community from in and around the surrounding area.
+A post office, hotel, blacksmith shop, automobile repair shop, schools, cotton gins and even electricity, street lights and public water were added.
 Later, a small airport with a skydiving club and the historic 65 acre Cohutta National Fish Hatchery would also become a part of Cohutta.
 In 1969, Cohutta would establish its first charter and become known as the "The Town of Cohutta."

 Today, Cohutta is a little quieter and not as busy as it once was in those early years.
-But it's still a thriving and an important part of Northwest Georgia.
+However, it is still a thriving and an important part of Northwest Georgia.
 A place where family, friends and visitors will find a wide variety of recreational opportunities including parks, ballfields, a tennis court, walking tract and a busy community center.
 Numerous bike riders and runners from all around the area including Tennessee and Georgia can be found taking advantage of the quiet country roads in and around the town.
-The annual street dance, the Fire House Ride and the 4th of July celebrations attract large numbers of participants each year.
+The annual street dance and the 4th of July celebrations attract large numbers of participants each year.

 Cohutta is ideally located between the cities of Dalton, Chattanooga and Cleveland and a mere 1.5 hours from Atlanta, Georgia and Knoxville, Tennessee.
 Remember there, "Ain't No Place Like Cohutta."